-Internet Watch Foundation: an anonymous and safe place to report online child sexual abuse imagery and videos, wherever they are found in the world
+Internet Watch Foundation: an anonymous and safe place to report and remove online child sexual abuse imagery and videos, wherever they are found in the world

 Have you stumbled across something worrying online?
 Do you need to tell others where to report online content which might be criminal in nature?

 The Internet Watch Foundation (IWF) is the UK Safer Internet Centre's Hotline for reporting three specific types of online criminal content:

 - Child sexual abuse content – hosted globally

 - Obscene adult content – hosted only in the UK

 - Non-photographic images of child sexual abuse (such as computer-generated images) – hosted only in the UK.